 Where should a pricing team sit?

 The first question that will usually need to get answered is about where a pricing team should sit to be most effective.
-Over my pricing career, I've worked in and seen pricing teams under Sales, Marketing, Commercial, Finance, and the CEO directly.
-If I had to rank these four divisions in order of worst to best, I would rank them as the following.
+Over my pricing career, I've worked in and seen pricing teams under Sales, Marketing, Commercial, Product, Finance, and the CEO directly.
+If I had to rank these six areas in order of worst to best, I would rank them as the following.

-2. Commercial - If Pricing was to sit under another division, I would recommend the Commercial team.
-The Commercial team is a good independent middle ground between Sales, Marketing, and Finance.
+2. Commercial - The Commercial team is a good independent middle ground between Sales, Marketing, and Finance.
 They tend to care about all of the relevant metrics that a Pricing team would.
 The skillsets of a commercial analyst or manager are similar to what is needed for Pricing (more on that later).
 There just seems to be the most synergy in this structure.
 Now, this is assuming independence of the Commercial team.
 If the Commercial team reports into the Finance team, then some of the issues under Finance above start to appear.

 1. CEO - This is the best outcome for the Pricing team.
 It gives it the independence, support, and attention it deserves as the team that is the major contributor to the commercial financials of the company.
 There are no conflicts of interest.
 It just works.
 Of course, this assumes the pricing team is capable of operating on its own, but this shouldn't be an issue for a well structured pricing team.

 To sum up on where the pricing team should go, a pricing team needs a couple important mechanisms to function.
 It needs independence to be true to pricing strategy.
 It also needs backing and support to ensure the business executes on the recommendations given.
 Regardless of where the pricing team sits, it will be working across the majority of the business, including Sales, Product, Finance, Commercial, and Marketing in any case.